kaminiwalunj/AI-102-AIEngineer/Instructions/20-ocr.md

 7. View the **ocr_results.jpg** file that is generated in the same folder as your code file to see the annotated lines of text in the image.

 ## Use the Read API

-The **Read** API uses a newer text recognition model than the OCR API, and performs better for larger images that contain a lot of text.
-It also supports text extraction from *.pdf* files, and can recognize both printed text (in multiple languages) and handwritten text (in English).
+The **Read** API uses a newer text recognition model and generally performs better for larger images that contain a lot of text, but will work for any amount of text.
+It also supports text extraction from *.pdf* files, and can recognize both printed text and handwritten text in multiple languages.

 The **Read** API uses an asynchronous operation model, in which a request to start text recognition is submitted; and the operation ID returned from the request can subsequently be used to check progress and retrieve results.

-1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **2**.
-This code calls the **GetTextRead** function, passing the path to a PDF document file.
+1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **1**.
+This code calls the **GetTextRead** function, passing the path to an image  file.
-2. In the **read-text/images** folder, right-click **Rome.pdf** and select **Reveal in File Explorer**.
-Then in File Explorer, open the PDF file to view it.
+2. In the **read-text/images** folder, click on **Lincoln.jpg** to view the file that your code will process.
 3. Back in the code file in Visual Studio Code, find the **GetTextRead** function, and under the existing code that prints a message to the console, add the following code:

 **C#**